wilsonliu2/fullstack-todo-list/README.md

 This project is a simple todo list application built using React for the frontend and Spring Boot for the backend.

-- **Frontend**: The frontend dynamically displays tasks, allowing users to interact with the application by creating, editing, and marking tasks as completed.
-Tailwind CSS ensures the UI is responsive across devices.
+- **Frontend**: The frontend is developed using React with Vite, JavasScript as the programming language, Tailwind CSS for styling and Axios is used for sending HTTP requests to the backend.

-- **Backend**: The Spring Boot backend exposes a RESTful API, handling requests from the frontend.
-This API facilitates operations such as retrieving, adding, updating, and deleting tasks.
+- **Backend**: Spring Boot (Java) is used to create the backend, it provides a RESTful API that handles requests for task operations like getting, adding, updating and deleting tasks.
+Maven is used for project management and build processes.

-- **Database**: MySQL is used for data storage, with the backend performing database operations to persist task information.
+- **Database**: MySQL is used as the database for this project, with the backend communicating to MySQL to perform database operations.

 ## Features

 - Users can create, edit, and delete tasks.
-- Tasks are organized by categories.
+- Tasks are organized in categories.
 - Users can mark tasks as completed.
 - Responsive design for mobile and desktop.